isaacs/node-lru-cache/README.md

 dramatically between runs, there's a good chance that you might be trying to fit divergent semantics into a single object, and would be better off with multiple cache instances.

+**1**: Ie, they're not the "same Promise", but they resolve at the same time, because they're both waiting on the same underlying fetchMethod response.

 ### `peek(key, { allowStale } = {}) => value`